TAMUCC Engineering · Senior Design 2025

 Developed and tested in the coastal environment of Corpus Christi — ADDRAR IV is purpose-built for the waterways it serves.

-Autonomous Ops
+Autonomous Runtime

 4th